 A: It depends.

-The rent outstanding prior to the bankruptcy filing, the unpaid rent (also known as pre-petition rent) must be paid promptly if the tenant assumes the lease during the course of the bankruptcy case.
+The rent outstanding prior to the bankruptcy filing (also known as pre-petition rent) must be paid promptly if the tenant assumes the lease during the course of the bankruptcy case.
 If the tenant rejects the lease, then you have a rejection damages claim for that pre-petition rent, plus future rent obligations (subject to a cap, usually equal to one year’s rent).
 Typically, unsecured claims are paid only pennies on the dollar in a bankruptcy case, which is why it is imperative for landlords to move quickly to enforce their rights in bankruptcy cases and avoid additional unpaid rent.

 Q: Assume or Reject, what does that mean?
 When can I get my bankrupt tenant out of the space?